10 Google Docs Tips That Take Seconds and Save You Time

-Search and Insert with a Click
+6. Search and Insert With a Click

 The built-in Explore tool that helps you search, insert, and cite extra information in the Google Doc or Google Slide you’re working on.
 You can add and cite quotes with a click.
 Type in the subject for a quote or select a word from the document.

 The tool can also be used to cite a variety of data—including statistical data in tables.
-The usage of the search options is self-explanatory – for example if some data is buried in your Google Drive, use the Personal filter to search for the information or the image search filter for the right illustrations.
+The usage of the search options is self-explanatory—if some data is buried in your Google Drive, use the Drive filter to search for the information or the image search filter for the right illustrations.

-Quickly Apply Formatting to Multiple Text Selections
+7. Apply Formatting to Multiple Text Selections

 The Paint format tool in Google Docs helps you replicate a specific format to any other part of the content.
 Select and format any text.
 Click the Paint Roller icon in your toolbar, and select the text to which you want to apply the formatting.
 The original format is “copied” to this second text.

 Simple—double click the Paint roller icon instead of the single-click.
 Highlight multiple text selections, and copy the same formatting to each selection.

-Grab Royalty Free Images
+8. Grab Royalty Free Images

 Google specifies that the images are available for personal or commercial use only in Google Drive and must be used in accordance with their program policies.

-Get Someone’s Attention on a Comment
+9. Get Someone’s Attention in a Comment

 Collaborative Google Docs are powered by comments.
 Google Docs has a quick way to tag persons individually so that they are notified about any comments you make on a document.
 Select the point in the document for the comment.
 Choose Insert > Comment.
 In the comment box, type an @ or + sign, then start typing the name of the person you want to notify.